surniaulula/wpsso/readme.txt

 = 11.0.0-b.1 =

 (2022/02/15) Added a new "SEO Title Tag" option in the Document SSO metabox.
-Refactored `WpssoPage` class methods, including their arguments.
+Added a new "Truncated Text Ellipsis" option.
+Added a progress bar to the character counter.

 = 10.3.1 =